-How Does Synchromesh Work?
+How Do Synchromesh Transmissions Work?

 Since its inception, the automobile has been subject to constant and relentless refinement to the point where the average car now possesses some extremely clever and complex engineering.